bloublou2014/nandland/docs/project_1.md

 ![Project 1 Goals](./img/project_1/goals.png)

 The image shows what this looks like.
-When Switch 1 (SW1) is pushed down on the Go Board, we want D1 to light up.
+When Switch 1 `SW1` is pushed down on the Go Board, we want LED `D1` to light up.
-When the button SW1 is released, D1 should turn off.
+When the button `SW1` is released, LED `D1` should turn off.
 This is a simple FPGA design, but going through the code and the build process will get you comfortable with everything before we get to more complicated designs.

 ## Project Design